-When you incorporate a limited company, it becomes an individual ‘person’ in the eyes of the law.
-Incorporated businesses are completely separate from their owners in terms of finances, liabilities, contractual agreements, and ownership of property and assets.
+Company formation is the process of incorporating (registering) a business as a limited company.
+When this happens, the business becomes a distinct legal entity; an individual ‘person’ in the eyes of the law.
+Essentially, this means that the company is completely separate from its owners in terms of finances, liabilities, contractual agreements, and ownership of property and assets.

 Why would I register a limited company?

 The owners of a company limited by shares are only liable for the value of their shares.
-The owners of a company limited by guarantee are liable only for the value of their guarantees.
+The owners of a company limited by guarantee are only liable only for the value of their guarantees.
 Their personal finances and assets are protected beyond the limit of their liabilities.

 Aside from the obvious benefits of personal financial protection, limited company formation creates a professional corporate image and allows business owners to manage their personal remuneration in a more tax-efficient manner.